Step 3. Specify Account Settings

 Specifying IAM Role

-To specify an IAM role to be used for the restore operation, select the IAM role option.
-By default, Veeam Backup & Replication automatically chooses an IAM role from the same AWS account to which the source EC2 instances belong.
-You can also choose a role manually — however, keep in mind that the selected role must belong to an AWS account to which you plan to restore EC2 instances.
-For an IAM role to be displayed in the list of available roles, it must be added to the backup appliance as described in section Adding IAM Roles.
+To specify an IAM role to be used for the restore operation, select the IAM role option and choose the necessary IAM role from the list.
+Keep in mind that the selected role must belong to an AWS account to which you plan to restore EC2 instances.
+For an IAM role to be displayed in the list of available roles, it must be added to the backup appliance with the Amazon EC2 Restore operation selected as described in section Adding IAM Roles.

 If you select the IAM role option, you can also choose whether you want Veeam Backup & Replication to deploy worker instances in a production account.
 For more information, see Enabling Worker Deployment in Production Account.